 The sites were then arrayed by their total score from highest to lowest.
-Table 1 includes a full list of sites and their rank.
-The top five sites are listed below.
-Once the top five sites were identified, the participants were asked to identify the two sites out of these five where they felt there was the highest chance of success and impact for a
+Table 1 on the next page includes a full list of sites and their rank.
+The top five sites are also listed on the next page.
+Once the top five sites were identified, the participants were asked to identify the two sites out of these five where they felt there was the highest chance of success and impact for a locally based coral management and conservation effort.
+The final two are noted in bold below: